-Engaging the Story ☐ Familiarity ☐ Word I Heard ☐ Storyboard It's easier to learn a story if you break it down into episodes or parts.
+Engaging the Story ☐ Repeat-After-Me ☐ Word I Heard Listen again to the story of The Good Samaritan This time close your eyes or focus on the candle.
+As you listen, notice if any word or phrase gets your attention...
+Read or tell story Before you open your eyes, think of a word or phrase from the story that got your attention, or another word or phrase that comes to mind...
+Ring chime...
+Now open your eyes.
+For this round, name a word or phrase that you heard in the story, or that came to mind in response to hearing the story. ☐ Storyboard It's easier to learn a story if you break it down into episodes or parts.
 Just like pre-production work in movie-making, we are going to create storyboards for this story to help us learn it.
-This story has three parts, so divide your paper into three sections.
-I'll tell the story one episode at a time.
+This story has four parts, so divide your paper into four sections.
+I'll tell the story one part at a time.
 Close your eyes or focus on the candle and see what is happening in your mind's eye as I tell the story.
 Now open your eyes, and in the first section of your paper draw a picture of what you saw as you listened to the first part of the story.
 Repeat for other parts. ☐ Tell to a Partner Instruct participants to pair up with a partner and take turns telling the story to their partner using their storyboard to help remember (no peeking at other side).
 When both have told what they remember of the story, they check the script and evaluate what they remembered, left out, and/or added in extra.
-Optional: Partners team up; everyone tell the story once; clap for each telling. ☐ About the Story ☐ I Wonder Biblical stories invite us to wonder about things.
+Optional: Partners team up in groups of 4 (or so); everyone tell the story once; clap for each telling.
+Since it's such a short story, you might try this. ☐ The Last Word Now we'll do an activity where you get to have the last word.
+I'll tell the first part of each line of the story and you fill in the last word.
+Tell the story with pauses for key words.
+Participants "fill in the blank" (say the word) created by your pause.
+Use a gesture to indicate when they are to chime in telling the story.
+In keeping with oral language, a "word" is not necessarily an individual word as we conceive it in written language; it could be a phrase. ☐ I Wonder Biblical stories invite us to wonder about things.
 Because they are such old stories about people who lived in a very different culture, we don't understand some things in the stories.
-Some of us haven't heard many biblical stories and have lots of questions about them.
+Some of us haven't heard many biblical stories, and have lots of questions.
 Even if we have heard lots of biblical stories, they still inspire wondering.
-So...

 What questions do you have of this story?
 What does it make you wonder about?

 Print responses on lined 4x6 index cards.

 Pass each card around to the person who had the wondering to place in the circle.
 Do a second round for people to address the question or wondering of their choice.